Jakatut/Code-Coverage/README.md

 # FuzzBuzz-Take-Home

-This Repository contains the Take Home project for the Software Develop Position at FuzzBuzz
+This Repository contains the Take Home project for the Software Developer Position at FuzzBuzz

 ## Project Requirements